After attending a PAI course, you’ll leave with:

-Our introductory courses are designed assuming no prior knowledge of the subject area, start with foundational principles and connect to the “real world” through many discussions, examples, teaching aids, videos, and field trips when available.
+Our introductory courses are taught with a systems-level, practical perspective and are suitable for all, regardless of education, functional specialty, or years of experience.
+We focus on foundational principles, not equations, and connect to the “real world” through discussions, examples, teaching aids, videos, and field trips when available.

 “Being an aero engineer many of the concepts were fully understood but this course really helped with the “practical” understanding of when to use these concepts and why you would use them, which I did not get in my undergrad or masters” – Dayton, Ohio

 “Good level of knowledge without getting bogged down with technical details, a good “overview” that helps understand the “big picture’” – North Charleston, South Carolina

 “The course covered the topic at a high level without dumbing down too much.
 I appreciate the physics based approach” – Dayton, Ohio

 Governing principles are introduced in basic ways showing practical application in aircraft and engine systems design.